(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Overall, the book operates with two types of examples.
 There is «the rhetorical example», which only has to convey a theory that is fixed in advance – the purpose of «the rhetorical example» is thus to facilitate communication, the example has a pedagogical purpose.
 And then there is «the theoretical example», the type of example that Žižek swears by, which acts as a thought-forming generator, a raw corrective, a destabilizing curiosity.
 If the function of the rhetorical example is to convey and disseminate (theory, concept, idea), then the function of the theoretical example is to expand, rebuild or undermine: The question here is not whether the example is in line with the concept, but rather whether the concept is measure with the example.

-Before I return to Žižek, which is the main profile of the book, I would like to highlight Benjamin Hansen's fine review of French Michel Foucault's way of working, a method which, like Plato, Hegel's and Žižek's method, is described in a lot. . .
+Before I return to Žižek, which is the book's main profile, I would like to highlight Benjamin Hansen's fine review of French Michel Foucault's way of working, a method which, like Plato, Hegel's and Žižek's method, is described in very precise language. .
+All the chapters of the book are good and without much theory jargon, but in my eyes especially the sections on Foucault og Žižek.